 This workshop will focus on innovation and building design considerations required for single and multi-unit buildings.
-It will explore concepts and design rules to achieve higher standards for livability, high-performance sustainability, and durability of assemblies.

-Industry leaders will discuss a variety of topics, including: wall, roof and attic performance, prefab assemblies, tall mass timber buildings, lighting and thermal comfort.
+It will explore concepts and design rules of thumb to achieve higher standards for livability, high-performance sustainability with carbon neutrality, and durability of assemblies.
+Industry leaders will discuss a variety of topics, including: wall, roof and attic performance, prefab assemblies, taller mass timber buildings, lighting and thermal comfort.